 1. Muscle Swelling

-No doubt you have heard guys in the gym referring to their pump.
+Surely you have heard guys in the gym referring to their pump.
 This feeling of muscle soreness from a lift makes you at least feel like you have accomplished something.
-Actually, you have, but again, this is only 1 of the mechanisms that stimulates muscle growth.1 It is based on an idea known as cell swell theory.
-The concept is that when you cause swelling in your muscles, it is perceived by them as a threat.
+You have, but again, this is only 1 of the mechanisms that stimulates growth.1 It is based on an idea known as cell swell theory.
+When you cause swelling in your muscles, it is perceived as a threat.
 So, in a sense, they have a choice.
 Grow or die.
 Naturally, they “choose” growth.
 This sort of stimulation is best accomplished with short rest periods and 8-12 reps.
 Super sets are ideal as well.
 The object is to keep blood flowing into your muscles without leaving much time for it to clear out like it would if you rested for 2 or 3 minutes.
 Supplements that increase blood flow are ideal for this too as it simply enhances the process.

 2. Recruiting Larger Muscle Fibers